Marketing ROI: Definition and How to Calculate It

 Start tracking your marketing ROI today

-Find out more about getting started with marketing attribution and book a demo with the team.
+Find out more about Ruler and book a demo with the team.
 We’ll show you how to prove your return on investment right in our dashboard.